 About the Program

-Reading Hospital has been actively involved in medical training for over 50 years.
-There are independent residencies in General Surgery, Emergency Medicine, Internal Medicine, Family Practice, Obstetrics and Gynecology, Transitional Year and Fellowships in Trauma/Surgical Critical Care as well as Bariatric Surgery.
+Reading Hospital has been actively involved in medical training for more than 50 years.
+There are independent residencies in General Surgery, Emergency Medicine, Internal Medicine, Family Practice, Obstetrics and Gynecology, and Fellowships in Trauma/Surgical Critical Care as well as Bariatric Surgery.

 The Bariatric Surgery Fellow completes their training having performed 300-400 bariatric operations which greatly exceeds the requirements of the ASMBS.
 This includes over 100 gastric bypasses, 150 sleeve gastrectomy’s, 50 duodenal switches, and 40 revisional cases.
 Other procedures include diagnostic and therapeutic endoscopies, cholecystectomies, ventral hernia repairs, and emergency cases.
 The fellow will finish with extensive robotic experience and will also gain experience with laparoscopic surgery.
 The fellow will have the opportunity to be involved in several ongoing research projects and will be supported to initiate a clinical research project.
 The fellow oversees the care for all bariatric surgery patients in the hospital, performing daily rounds and providing care for each one individually.